cpacker/MemGPT/PRIVACY.md

 -   **To provide our Services.** For example, to run a model on our hosted services to deliver a message to your client.
 -   **To ensure quality, maintain safety, and improve our Services.** For example, by providing automatic upgrades and new versions of our Services.
 Or, for example, by monitoring and analyzing how users interact with our Services so we can create new features that we think our users will enjoy and that will help them create and manage websites more efficiently or make our Services easier to use.
--   **To protect our Services, our users, and the public.** For example, by detecting security incidents; detecting and protecting against malicious, deceptive, fraudulent, or illegal activity; fighting spam; complying with our legal obligations; and protecting the rights and property of MemGPT and others, which may result in us, for example, declining a transaction or terminating Services.
+-   **To protect our Services, our users, and the public.** For example, by detecting security incidents; detecting and protecting against malicious, deceptive, fraudulent, or illegal activity; fighting spam; complying with our legal obligations; and protecting the rights and property of Letta and others, which may result in us, for example, declining a transaction or terminating Services.
 -   **To fix problems with our Services.** For example, by monitoring, debugging, repairing, and preventing issues.
 -   **To customize the user experience.** For example, to personalize your experience by serving you relevant notifications for our Services.